ariga/atlas/doc/md/reference.md

 ```
 #### Flags
 ```
       --to strings              [driver://username:password@address/dbname?param=value] select a desired state using the URL format
       --dev-url string          [driver://username:password@address/dbname?param=value] select a dev database using the URL format
-      --dir string                select migration directory using URL format (default "file://migrations") --dir-format string         select migration file format (default "atlas") --revisions-schema string   name of the schema the revisions table resides in -s, --schema strings            set schema names
+      --dir string              select migration directory using URL format (default "file://migrations") --dir-format string       select migration file format (default "atlas") -s, --schema strings          set schema names
       --lock-timeout duration   set how long to wait for the database lock (default 10s) --format string           Go template to use to format the output --qualifier string        qualify tables with custom qualifier when working on a single schema --edit                    edit the generated migration file(s)

 ```